Ahouraz/D-D/README.md

   This quick video gives you a good start on R if you're a beginner, please watch it before the workshop: [R programming for ABSOLUTE beginners](https://youtu.be/FY8BISK5DpM?si=fxseWXX8VIWjoyyA)

-  The only data you need is the Santa Clara county ballot box addresses that you can find here: https://github.com/Ahouraz/D-D.git the file name is BB_Geo.csv in this link you can find the Rscript too
+  The only data you need is the Santa Clara county ballot box addresses that you can find here: https://github.com/Ahouraz/D-D.git the file name is BB_Geo_0.csv in this link you can find the Rscript too - BB_Geo_0.csv is the raw file - the geocded file with the lats and lons is BB_Geo.csv

   We will work with census data to obtain number of registered voters - in order to obtain that data, you need to get your own API key that we will use for gettign census data in R - you can obtain an API key here: https://api.census.gov/data/key_signup.html